Marius Marin

-Marius Mihai Marin ([ˈmari.us miˈhaj maˈrin]; born 30 August 1998) is a Romanian professional footballer who plays as a midfielder for Serie B club Pisa and the Romania national team.
+Marius Mihai Marin ([ˈmari.us miˈhaj maˈrin]; born 30 August 1998) is a Romanian professional footballer who plays as a midfielder for Serie A club Pisa and the Romania national team.

-Marin moved to Italy at age 18, when Sassuolo transferred him from hometown side ASU Politehnica Timișoara.
+Marin moved to Italy at age 18, when Sassuolo transferred him from his hometown side ASU Politehnica Timișoara.
 After three years under contract with the Neroverdi, during which he was loaned out to Catanzaro and Pisa, he decided to sign for the latter club on a permanent basis.

 Internationally, Marin represented Romania at under-21 and under-23 levels, before making his full debut in a 2–0 win over Liechtenstein in September 2021.
+He was selected in the squad for UEFA Euro 2024, where they won their group and reached the round of 16.

 Club career

 Early career

-ACS Poli Timișoara head coach Dan Alexa handed Marin his senior debut on 23 May 2015, aged 16, in a 5–0 thrashing of Unirea Tărlungeni in the Liga II championship.
+ACS Poli Timișoara head coach Dan Alexa gave Marin his senior debut on 23 May 2015, aged 16, in a 5–0 thrashing of Unirea Tărlungeni in the Liga II championship.
 The following season, Marin moved to ASU Politehnica Timișoara—the other club founded after the dissolution of the original FC Politehnica—and participated with it in the third league, which they went on win.

-In late August 2016, Marin transferred abroad to Sassuolo after having trained in Italy for one month.
-He signed a four-year contract after turning 18 and spent his first season with the Primavera side.
-For the 2017–18 campaign, he agreed to a loan deal with Catanzaro in the Serie C.
+In late August 2016, Marin moved abroad to Sassuolo after training in Italy for one month.
+Upon turning 18, he signed a four-year contract and spent his first season with the Primavera side.
+For the 2017–18 campaign, he joined Catanzaro on loan in the Serie C.

 Pisa

-Marin was again loaned out by Sassuolo for the 2018–19 season, joining Pisa with which he achieved promotion to the Serie B. On 31 July 2019, he returned to the Arena Garibaldi on a full transfer.
-Marin scored his first career goal on 3 July 2020, in a 2–0 league win over Cittadella.
+Marin was again loaned out by Sassuolo for the 2018–19 season, joining Pisa, with whom he achieved promotion to the Serie B. On 31 July 2019, he returned to the Arena Garibaldi on a permanent transfer.

-During early 2021, it was reported that several teams from the Serie A were monitoring Marin, as well as two of the title contenders from his native country—CFR Cluj and FCSB.
-Nothing came of it however, and on 20 October 2021 he signed a contract extension with Pisa which would run until 2025.
+Marin scored his first career goal on 3 July 2020, contributing to a 2–0 Serie B win over Cittadella.
+During early 2021, several Serie A teams reportedly monitored Marin, as well as two of the title contenders from his native country, namely CFR Cluj and FCSB.
+Nothing came of these rumours, and on 20 October 2021 he signed a contract extension with Pisa running until 2025.

-On 28 August 2022, Marin made his 100th Serie B appearance and also wore the captain armband in a 0–1 loss to Genoa.
+On 28 August 2022, Marin made his 100th Serie B appearance and wore the captain armband in a 0–1 loss to Genoa.
+In October 2023, he played his 185th game for Pisa, becoming the foreign player with the most appearances in all competitions for the club.

+Marin made his Serie A debut for Pisa on 24 August 2025, during his eighth consecutive season at the club, starting and playing 78 minutes in a 1–1 away draw against Atalanta.